 Exercise most days of the week.
 Regular exercise improves blood flow, lowers blood pressure, and reduces your risk of conditions that increase the risk of atherosclerosis and heart disease.

 Aim to exercise at least 30 minutes most days of the week.
 If you can't fit it all into one session, try breaking it up into 10-minute intervals.

 You can take the stairs instead of the elevator, walk around the block during your lunch hour, or do some situps or pushups while watching television.

 Eat healthy foods.
-A heart-healthy diet based on fruits, vegetables and whole grains — and low in refined carbohydrates, sugars, saturated fat and sodium — can help you control your weight, blood pressure, cholesterol and blood sugar.
+A heart-healthy diet full of fruits, vegetables and whole grains — and low in refined carbohydrates, sugars, saturated fat and sodium — can help you control your weight, blood pressure, cholesterol and blood sugar.

-Try substituting whole-grain bread in place of white bread; grabbing an apple, a banana or carrot sticks as a snack; and reading nutrition labels as a guide to controlling the amount of salt and fat you eat.
+Try substituting whole-grain bread in place of white bread.
+Grab an apple, a banana or carrot sticks as a snack.
+Read nutrition labels as a guide to control the amount of salt and fat you eat.
 Use monounsaturated fats, such as olive oil, and reduce or eliminate sugar and sugar substitutes.